priceline/design-system/CONTRIBUTING.md

 1. cd into packages/package-you-want-to-update
 1. `npm version patch`
 1. `cd ../..` - cd back to root directory
 1. `NPM_CONFIG_OTP=XXXXXX npm run publish from-package` - XXXXXX will be a 6-digit number from your authenticator app.
 If publishing fails, ensure that you are a collaborator on the subpackges you are trying to publish.
-(Have a maintainer run `npm owner add {your username} {package name (such as pcln-icons)}` on your behalf.)
+(Have a maintainer run `npm owner add <user> [<@scope>/]<pkg>` on your behalf.)
 If you are publishing a version for testing purposes only, append `--tag beta` to the publish command, so that test versions are not visible on our npmjs pages.
 1. commit and push your changes to master (Note: you need to be an admin of the design-system GitHub repository to do this).

 After publishing please [document your release](https://github.com/priceline/design-system/releases/new)